HEARING EXAMINER NEWS AND INFORMATION:

 The Hearing Examiner reads and listens carefully to all public comments.
 Comments repeating points made by others should be brief (e.g., “what they said about this issue—me too!” is sufficient.)
 This is not an election, comments are not votes, and the decision will not turn on how many public comments support a particular position.
 Commenters should be considerate of other people wishing to comment by keeping their comments brief and to the point.
-A few minutes should be sufficient for the vast majority of speakers.
+A few minutes should be sufficient for most speakers.
 The Hearing Examiner prefers not to establish a hard time limit for all parties, but will manage the time to maximize public participation without repetition.

-Anyone interested in testifying can send an email ahead of time to the Clerk at firstname.lastname@example.org and request to be put on a list to testify and you will be added in the order received.
-You do not have to sign up in advance of the hearing in order to testify.
-The Hearing Examiner will call witness from this list first then call others who have indicated they wish to testify (“raised their hand”) during the Zoom hearing.
-There will be plenty of time for everyone to be heard.
+Although you do not have to do so, you may an email the Clerk before a hearing at email@example.com to request that you be placed on the list to comment.
+You will be added in the order received.
+The Hearing Examiner will call witnesses from this list first then call others who have indicated they wish to testify.
+Everyone who wants to comment will be heard.

 We are available by email at firstname.lastname@example.org or phone 425-388-3538 to serve you!